Simran-Kaur1996/Host_a_Dynamic_Web_App_on_AWS/readme.md

 5. Challenge: SSL Certificate Installation Failures
 Issue: There were issues with installing and configuring the SSL/TLS certificates for secure HTTPS communication.
 Solution: I used AWS Certificate Manager (ACM) to manage the SSL certificates.
 After validating the domain in Route 53, I reconfigured the load balancer to handle HTTPS traffic and ensured the proper certificate was applied.
-Conclusion
-This project demonstrates how to leverage AWS services to build a robust, secure, and scalable environment for hosting dynamic websites.
-The use of EC2 instances, VPC, Load Balancers, Auto Scaling, and Route 53 ensures that the website can handle varying levels of traffic while maintaining security and high availability.